from§

 const point = (expr) => expr.all.point(model.pointer());

-of operations on the set of values as a whole: map
+of operations on the set of values as a whole: map, flatMap, and point.

 only references a single value.